 By Akosua Essuman | Director, Grants and Programs

-Over the years, the effects of climate change has mostly focused on the physical environment.
-There is however, an effect on the society as well.
-The 2021 World Bank Group’s new Country Climate and Development Report (CCDR) estimates that, at least one million more people in Ghana could fall into poverty due to climate shocks, if urgent climate actions are not taken.
+Over the years, the focus on the impacts of climate change has primarily centered on the physical environment.
+However, it is crucial to recognize its significant effects on society as well.
+According to the 2021 World Bank Group’s new Country Climate and Development Report (CCDR), urgent climate actions are needed to prevent at least one million more people in Ghana from falling into poverty due to climate shocks.

-With your support, JA Ghana will build a cohort of young Ghanaian changemakers who will provide solutions to the societal impact of climate change.
-JA Ghana continues to seek out eligible partners who will make this project a success.
+With your support, JA Ghana seeks to cultivate a cohort of young Ghanaian changemakers equipped to address the societal impacts of climate change.
+The organization is actively seeking eligible partners to collaborate and ensure the success of this transformative project.

 By Akosua Essuman | Mananger, Grants & Programs